mtracy/Dockernet/README.md

 # Dockernet
-Just a simple piece of software to help learn Docker through Java networking.
+Just a simple piece of software to help learn Docker through Node.js.